 News & Media

-“Not only does it showcase the oldest rainforest on the planet in a sustainable and environmentally sensitive manner, but its work to preserve this fragile eco system through scientific research, revegetation programs and other carbon reduction initiatives goes way beyond just tree planting.”
+The Daintree Discovery Centre showcases the oldest rainforest on the planet in a sustainable and environmentally sensitive manner, and works to preserve the fragile eco system through scientific research, revegetation programs and other carbon reduction initiatives.

 For interview requests, please contact: